SimonLaub/NLP_JobTrend/README.md

 I needed to include a file with a classic classification problem in this folder in connection with a workshop/tutorial.
 And I have talked about the Titanic problem too many times by now, and needed a similar, but different, case to talk about here.
+The question answer transformer MyFirstQuad.ipynb is included as a simple example of this technique.

 More transformer based code will be added as the project JobTrend progresses.